McMansion: Design

-McMansions often haphazardly mix a variety of conflicting architectural styles and elements, combining quoins, steeply sloped roofs, multiple roof lines, complicated massing, and pronounced dormers, to produce an appearance that many consider unpleasant, jumbled, or messy.
+McMansions often mix a variety of different architectural styles and elements, combining quoins, steeply sloped roofs, multiple roof lines, complicated massing, and pronounced dormers, to produce an appearance that may be considered unpleasant, jumbled, or messy.

 The builder may have attempted expensive effects with cheap materials, skimped on details, or hidden defects with cladding:

 Frequently, priority in McMansion construction is given to the interior layout.
+Vaulted ceilings, the master suite, bay windows, and the expansive foyer are emphasized with less regard for how these interior spaces will shape the overall envelope of the structure.
+In particular, designing individual windows for their effect in individual rooms can cause the exterior to feature numerous windows with an asymmetrical or misaligned layout, in multiple conflicting sizes and styles.
 It has been claimed that this gives the exterior appearance an "amorphous" or "bloated" quality.

-In some neighborhoods, most or all the houses have the same layout and design with minor differences, such as siding or shutter color, and are often called "cookie-cutter" neighborhoods.
+Some neighborhoods, where most or all the houses have the same layout and design with minor differences, such as siding or shutter color, are often called "cookie-cutter" neighborhoods.

 Economics

 From the perspective of a housebuilder, luxury houses of 3,000 sqft or more are more profitable than smaller houses.
-Many communities have few residential lots available; thus, those builders who acquire them are likely to build a luxury house.
-In 2014, 32% of the new houses being built had 3,000 sqft or more of floor space, and the average size of new construction had increased to over 2,600 sqft.
+Multiple communities, like in California and Virginia, have few residential lots available, which inclines builders who acquire them to build luxury housing.
+In 2014, 32% of the new houses being built had 3,000 sqft or more of floor space, and the average size of a new construction had increased to over 2,600 sqft.

 Worldwide

-China

-McMansions have seen rising popularity in China, and there have been replicas of famous buildings such as the White House and the Palace of Versailles.
+McMansions have seen rising popularity in China, where there have been replicas of famous buildings such as the White House and the Palace of Versailles.

 Criticism

-The widespread disdain for the McMansion stems from perceptions that these houses look and feel inappropriate (either by themselves or for a given neighborhood), are extremely wasteful (due to their inefficient land usage (suburban sprawl) and the large amounts of materials and utilities needed to construct them), and increase commute times significantly.
+Disdain for the McMansion stems from perceptions that these houses look and feel inappropriate (either by themselves or for a given neighborhood), are wasteful due to their inefficient land usage from suburban sprawl and single-family zoning and the large amounts of materials and utilities needed to construct them, and increase commute times significantly.
 Some go even further, saying that these houses give an impression that their owners lack taste or refinement or are pretentious, or that they show a general discordance in architectural preferences.

-In Australia, the main reason McMansions have received a very cold reception is because the archetypal Australian house is generally a single story, red brick house or a bungalow, and because many McMansions use cement render materials perceived as giving an extremely exaggerated appearance.
-When older and modest houses are often bought as teardowns and McMansions constructed on the vacant land, one observer notes that many instances have occurred where "a poor house stands side by side with a good house."
+In Australia, a central reason McMansions have received a cold reception, is that the archetypal Australian house is generally a single story, red brick house or a bungalow, and because many McMansions use cement render materials perceived as giving an extremely exaggerated appearance.
+One observer notes that when older and modest houses are often bought as teardowns and McMansions constructed on the vacant land, many instances have occurred where "a poor house stands side by side with a good house."

 The blog McMansion Hell, by Kate Wagner, has been critiquing McMansions since June 2016.